Full Cone Spray Nozzles Series

 What materials are available for Full Cone Spray Nozzles?

-How do I prevent clogging in Full Cone Spray Nozzles nozzles?
+How do I prevent clogging in Full Cone Spray Nozzles?

 Install upstream strainers with mesh finer than the nozzle orifice.
 Choose larger orifice sizes when possible.
 For dirty liquids, consider spiral full cone designs with their larger free passage.